EelcoHoogendoorn/geometric_calculus/discrete/opencl/readme.md

-So far, the performance of jax.roll based implementation being slower than the numpy implementation on CPU, is a little disappointing.
+So far, the performance of jax.roll based implementation is a little disappointing.

 Covolution based solutions are also not looking very satisfying, presenting limits in dimensionality, and a bunch of hackery.